Lane P. Hughston: Career

 After completing his doctorate he held a Junior Research Fellowship at Wolfson College, Oxford and then was Darby Fellow and Tutor in Applied Mathematics at Lincoln College, Oxford.

 Later, Hughston worked as a financial engineer at Robert Fleming & Co.
 Limited, London, and at Merrill Lynch, London, and then as Professor of Mathematics at King's College London, Imperial College London, Brunel University London and, more recently, Goldsmiths, University of London.

 He has held visiting appointments at the University of Texas at Austin, King's College London, the Institute for Advanced Study, the Perimeter Institute for Theoretical Physics, and University College London.

 He has carried out research in general relativity, cosmology, twistor theory, quantum mechanics, quantum information, statistical mechanics, mathematical finance and music theory.
 Hughston served for sixteen years as Editor-in-Chief at International Journal of Theoretical and Applied Finance over the period 2007 to 2022, the final year being as co-Editor-in-Chief alongside M. R. Grasselli.
-In 2008 in collaboration with Mark H. A. Davis he organized in Fifth World Congress of the Bachelier Finance Society.
+In 2008, in collaboration with Mark H. A. Davis, he organized the Fifth World Congress of the Bachelier Finance Society.